 Welcome to Harvey Walsh Limited’s privacy notice.
+We are known as Harvey Walsh Limited and we are an independent limited company whose registered address is C/O Legalinx Limited, 14-18 Cardiff Road, Cardiff, CF24 3DL, Wales.
+We are also known as and trade as OPEN VIE in the healthcare sector.
 In this notice, we refer to ourselves as "Harvey Walsh".
 This notice includes information on how Harvey Walsh collects and processes your Personal Data, and the various ways we may interact with you, including via this website.

 Harvey Walsh is a health informatics company, operating in the healthcare and technology sector.